San103/San103/README.md

 ### Hi there 👋
 - 🌱  March 27 2023
-- ⚡ `Coding all day, coding all night, Life is full of errors gotta fix all of them`
+- ⚡ `Coding all day, coding all night, Life is full of errors gotta fix them all`

 <!--
 <div align="center" width="100%">